Cyrus (2010 film): Plot

-Jamie (Catherine Keener) informs her ex-husband John (John C. Reilly) that she is getting married.
+Jamie informs her ex-husband John that she is getting married.
 Even though they have been apart for seven years, the news devastates John, who was already depressed.
-At a party the next night, John gets more and more drunk until he ends up urinating in the bushes, where Molly (Marisa Tomei) strikes up a conversation.
+At a party the next night, John gets more and more drunk until he ends up urinating in the bushes, where Molly strikes up a conversation.
 Molly goes back to John's house but leaves during the night, after they have had sex.
 Molly returns for dinner the next night, and again leaves after they have had sex.
 John follows her to her house and falls asleep in his car.
-The next morning, he approaches the house and meets Molly's 21-year-old son Cyrus (Jonah Hill).
+The next morning, he approaches the house and meets Molly's 21-year-old son Cyrus.
 Cyrus invites John inside and makes friendly conversation with him.
 Molly is startled to see John in her house when she returns, but the trio have dinner together.
 John is unnerved by the unnatural intimacy between Molly and Cyrus.

 The next morning, John cannot find his shoes, which he had left in the living room.
 Through the day, he gets increasingly disturbed by their disappearance and starts to worry that Cyrus is messing with him.
 He ropes Jamie into meeting Molly and Cyrus, in order to appraise his paranoia.
 Jamie finds Cyrus sweet, if a little overly intimate with his mother.
 Relieved, John returns for another night at Molly's home.
 As they begin to have sex for the first time in her house, Cyrus screams in his room, and Molly runs to comfort him.
 She does not return to John, who goes out looking for her in the middle of the night.
 He encounters Cyrus holding a large kitchen knife, allegedly making a snack.
 Cyrus says he had a night terror, and that Molly has gone to sleep.
 He then advises John to back off on the relationship because he is scaring off Molly.
 John leaves a note for her and goes home.
 In the morning, Cyrus sits Molly down and tells her that John had confessed to him that she was coming on too strong.
 When she presses Cyrus for details, he explodes in a tantrum and storms off, checking through the window to make sure that she is upset.
 When Cyrus finally comes home, he explains that he has rented a room and will be moving out.
 After a few happy days alone together, John decides to move in with Molly.